RitchieLab/GWAS-QC/README.md

 ## Merge per-chromosome files into whole-genome input file
 ```
 ## create a text file which is our merge list containing a line for each chromosome we are working with
+cat > mergelist.txt
+# then type in all the chr file prefixes separated by line minus the first chromosome, chr1
 ```
 ![image](https://user-images.githubusercontent.com/30478823/146052632-032cc0b4-f0b3-4b10-a369-ae58ffce5a4c.png)